One of my students sent me this question:

 "Do you feel that needling is better than chemical peels?"

-What Is Microneedling or Dermarolling?Micro-needling (or dermal rolling) was initially used as a clinical treatment for improving and reducing post-acne scarring.
-It works by breaking down existing scarred tissues with fine needles which stimulate skin healing and rejuvenating process.
+Micro-needling, skin needling (or dermal rolling) was used initially as a clinical treatment for improving and reducing post-acne scarring.
+It works by breaking down existing scarred tissues with fine needles which stimulate the skin healing and rejuvenating process.
 Over the past few years, it has become a popular modality for reducing the appearance of aging, lines, wrinkles and tightening the skin.
 The process is called Collagen Induction Therapy (CIT).
-Micro needling stimulates collagen synthesis, firming skin, minimizing lines, wrinkles, and scarring.
-Micro needling works at a dermal (deeper) level.
+Micro-needling stimulates collagen synthesis, firming skin, minimizing lines, wrinkles, and scarring.
+Micro-needling works at a dermal (deeper) level.

 What are Chemical Peels or AHA Peels?

-So when would you choose micro needling vs chemical peels?
-If you have post acne scarring or are showing signs of premature aging with sagging of the skin and deeper wrinkles, then I would choose micro needling.
-If you are showing signs of fine lines, pigmentation, uneven tone, or clogging, congestion, open pores or blackheads, then chemical peels would be more suited to you.
+So when would you choose micro-needling over chemical peels?
+If you have post-acne scarring or are showing signs of premature aging with sagging of the skin and deeper wrinkles, then I would choose micro-needling.
+If you are showing signs of fine lines, pigmentation, uneven tone, clogging, congestion, open pores or blackheads, then chemical peels would be more suited to you.

 Not in the same sitting, but certainly if we wish to improve the skin appearance at the surface level, we would recommend a course of peels.
-Following that, if the skin needs further rejuvenation treatments, tightening and reducing the appearance of deeper wrinkles, than a course of micro needling will certainly be beneficial.
+Following that, if the skin needs further rejuvenation treatments, tightening and reducing the appearance of deeper wrinkles, then a course of micro-needling will undoubtedly be beneficial.

-I do not, however, recommend these treatments as a "preventative" which is sadly sold as such too many times in the industry.
-Peel and micro needling are excellent modalities we use to improve skin where it needs it.
+I do not, however, recommend these treatments as a "preventative".
+Peels and micro-needling are excellent modalities we use to improve skin where it needs it.
 But just because a person with damaged skin gains excellent results does not mean a young, healthy skin needs it as a preventative.
 It's like taking antibiotics when you are not sick.